RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/tools/Qtcreator-ros.md

    7. Call `emit` signals and write your logic in `slot` functions accordingly

+      ```C++
+      emit sigSignal(5.0)
+      ```

 ## Summary
-Qt is a tool to create custom GUI that can integrate with ROS directly
+Qt is a tool to create custom GUI that can integrate with ROS directly.
+It is slightly complicated to learn and use, but it provides a very tight integration.